Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Updates - Will updating impact my saves?**
   - Unless specified otherwise, your saves will still work, though updates after starting a save may introduce small bugs.

-- **XP - Sometimes I do not get XP when I kill enemies.
+- **XP - I do not always get XP when I kill enemies.
 Why?**
-  - XP is reported collectively at the end of combat.
-If a companion kills a target, the player is not rewarded XP for the kill.
+  - XP is reported collectively at the end of combat and the player will not be rewarded XP for companion kills.